JupiterOne/graph-azure/README.md

     graph

 Run the integration to see what happens.
-You may use use Node to execute directly on your machine (NVM is recommended), or you may use Docker Compose to run the project in a contained environment
+You may use use Node to execute directly on your machine, or you may use Docker Compose to run the project in a contained environment.

+Prerequisites:

+1. Install Docker and Docker Compose (both included in Docker for Mac installs)
+1. Provide credentials in `.env`

 Node:

-1. Install Docker and Node
+1. Install Node (Node Version Manager is recommended)
 1.  `yarn install`
-1. Provide credentials in `.env`
 1.  `yarn start:graph`
 1.  `yarn start`

 Docker Compose:

-1. Install Docker and Docker Compose
-1. Copy `docker-compose.sample.yml` to `docker-compose.yml`
-1. Provide credentials in `docker-compose.yml` `ENV`
 1.  `docker-compose build`
 1.  `docker-compose run --rm integration yarn install`
 1.  `docker-compose run --rm integration yarn start`